NomburgLab/SAT2/README.md

 This subcommand parses a DALI alignments field (specified by the 'alignments' output format) and determines, for each target, if a specified motif or series of motifs is present at specified locations.
 The output of this script is a a file with two columns - target and target_id - for those targets that contain all indicated motifs.
 Note that adding a DALI key is optional, in which case 'target' will be blank.
 See below for detailed instructions about how to input motifs.

 ## Description of the motif_list input argument
+*Important Note*: The motif query position (e.g. POS, see below) is based on the residues actually included in the structure.
+E.g. if you are looking for K26, but the PDB file started at residue 2, you need to use 25 as the value for POS.

 This is a complicated string with many sublists.
 I will describe them iterateively.
         motif_list: MOTIF+MOTIF
         MOTIF: POS_RESIDUES_FLEXIBILITY